Bradley-svg/GB-Heat-Pump-App-V1/docs/data-retention.md

 - `telemetry` (device history; batched export then delete).
 - `ops_metrics` (operational counters; delete only).

-- Include the fallback table when exporting retention evidence so ops crews can reconcile queue outages with D1 growth.

 Any new high-churn tables should be added to `src/jobs/retention.ts` and documented here.